fieldtrip/website/tutorial/mvpa_light.md

     mv_plot_result(stat.mvpa, stat.time, stat.freq)

-This yields a _freq x time_ matrix of classification accuracies.
+This yields a _[freq x time]_ matrix of classification accuracies.
 However, we are not limited to a classification for every time-frequency point.
 A large array of different multivariate analyses can be realized by changing the values of `cfg.mvpa.features`, let us look at some of the options:

 - `'time'`: if time serves as features, a search is performed across channels and frequencies.
-Therefore, the result is a _chan x freq_ matrix of classification accuracies.
+Therefore, the result is a _[chan x freq]_ matrix of classification accuracies.
-- `'freq'`: the result  _chan x time_ matrix of classification accuracies.
+- `'freq'`: the result is a _[chan x time]_ matrix of classification accuracies.
-- `[]`: in this case, a search is performed across all dimensions yielding a _chan x freq x time_ array.
+- `[]`: in this case, a search is performed across all dimensions yielding a _[chan x freq x time]_ array.
 - `{'chan' 'freq'}`: multiple feature dimensions can be specified by providing a cell array.
-In this example, channels and frequencies are combined into a long feature vector and a classification is performed for every time point, yielding _time x 1_ vector.
+In this example, channels and frequencies are combined into a long feature vector and a classification is performed for every time point, yielding _[time x 1]_ vector.

 As before, we can also specify neighbours for each of the search dimensions.
 TODO